 Ability or willingness to drive a compact tractor to carry out grass cutting etc would be welcome.
 Irrigation system to set up this Summer.

-Have 2 large friendly dogs who live in house.
+Have 2 large friendly dogs who love people but hate other dogs!

-General help needed and would really suit those thinking about setting up their own smallholding to learn what is involved.
+General help needed and would really suit those thinking about setting up their own smallholding to learn what is involved as have plenty of experience with planning issues et. .

 Beautiful area with excellent walking 2 miles from town.